Skipped to content anchor

 The benefits of an FHSA

-• Save up to $40,000 for your first home, tax-free, over the span of 15 years or by December 31 of the year you turn 71 (whichever comes first)
+• Invest up to $40,000 in contributions for your first home, tax-free, over the span of 15 years or by December 31 of the year you turn 71 (whichever comes first)

 • Combines the tax benefits of a Tax-Free Savings Account (TFSA) and a Registered Retirement Savings Plan (RRSP), where your contributions are tax-deductible and any qualifying withdrawals from the account are tax-free

-• Deductions can be carried forward indefinitely (and used when higher on the pay grid)
+• Tax deductions can be carried forward indefinitely (and used when higher on the pay grid)

 • Unused contribution room can be carried forward to the following year as long as you’ve opened an FHSA